How much does it cost to maintain ARMA and is it worth the cost to the budget

 The reasons for this imbalance can vary from inefficient asset management to poorly designed operational processes.
 Many assets that come under ARMA's management are simply idle or depreciated

 Against this background, a logical question arises: is it advisable to maintain a separate body when its functions can be transferred to another state institution?
-One possible alternative is to transform ARMA into a department of the Deposit Guarantee Fund.
+One possible alternative is to transform ARMA into a department of the State Property Fund.
 The DGF has experience in handling assets and has mechanisms to ensure their efficient management and sale.
 This would reduce the cost of maintaining a separate body and improve the efficiency of managing seized assets.

 Therefore, given ARMA's financial imbalances, it is time to question its feasibility.
 Should we continue to spend money on a body that generates meager revenues compared to its expenses?